Structure Preserving Model Order Reduction of Shallow Water Equations

-For the approximation of the first order partial derivative terms, we use one dimensional central finite differences to the first order derivative terms in either x and y direction, and we extend them to two dimensions utilizing the Kronecker product.
-For a positive integer $s$, let $\widetilde{D}_s$ denotes the matrix of central finite differences to the first order ordinary differential operator under periodic boundary conditions
+For the approximation of the first-order partial derivative terms, we use one-dimensional central finite-differences to the first-order derivative terms in either $x$ or $y$-direction, and we extend them to two dimensions utilizing the Kronecker product.
+For a positive integer $s$, let $\widetilde{D}_s$ denotes the matrix of central finite-differences to the first-order ordinary differential operator under periodic boundary conditions